Don Phillips Scholarship

 - Exhibition in the George Gilmour Gallery with an exhibition fee: $300.

 - Promotion through Open Studio via website and other marketing initiatives.

 - The opportunity to make contacts within Open Studio’s printmaking community in Toronto.

 The scholarship recipient will be required to:

-- Maintain a consistent art production schedule during the tenure of the scholarship period.
+- Maintain a consistent art production schedule during the tenure of the residency period.